apache/kyuubi-website/src/en/developer-tools.md

 property to a suitable Apache mirror site.
 For instance,

 ```
-build/mvn clean package -Dspark.archive.mirror=https://mirrors.bfsu.edu.cn/apache/spark/spark-3.0.1
+build/mvn clean package -Dspark.archive.mirror=https://mirrors.bfsu.edu.cn/apache/spark/spark-3.2.1
 ```

 Visit [Apache Mirrors](http://www.apache.org/mirrors/) and choose a mirror based on your region.

-Specifically for developers in China mainland, you can use the pre-defined profile named `mirror-cn` which use `mirrors.bfsu.edu.cn` to speed up Spark Binary downloading.
+Specifically for developers in China mainland, you can use the pre-defined profile named `mirror-cdn` which use `mirrors.bfsu.edu.cn` to speed up Spark Binary downloading.
 For instance,

 ```